Library of the Russian Academy of Sciences: Library Fund in the 19th century.

 The general idea of the growth of the book collections of the Library of the Academy of Sciences during this period is represented by the following figures: in the 1790s in the Library there were 40,000 volumes of books and manuscripts, in 1836 there were 90,000, in 1848 there were 112,753, and in 1862 there were 243,109.
 The foreign branch occupied a dominant position in terms of the size of the book fund, but a faster growth of funds of the Russian branch.

 As in the 18th century, the Library continued to receive an obligatory copy of all Russian editions.
 The main sources of foreign literature were: purchase of books abroad, exchange of publications of the Academy of Sciences for publications of foreign scientific institutions, gifts of organizations and individual foreign scientists.
-If over twenty years (since 1840) the book collections of the Russian branch have grown more than three times, then in the Foreign branch - by one and a half times.
-In the 19th century. the total amount of literature received by the Library has increased.

 In 1862 LRAS(Library Of Russian Academy Of Sciences) received publications on book exchange from 150 Western European large scientific centers, and by the end of the 19th century. had 516 foreign partners.
-A great merit of the leaders of the Library was the systematic replenishment of the collections with a legal deposit and, despite the tightness of the premises, care for the safety of the collection, the timely binding of publications and the neat arrangement of books on the shelves in book depositories.

 By the end of the 1880s the Slavic department was organized, in which about 10 thousand volumes were concentrated; by the end of the century, this figure increased several times.
-The collection of Slavic books in the St. Petersburg Academic Library was considered the richest in the world.
-By the end of the century, the Russian manuscript collection totaled 1,600 manuscripts.
-In 15 years - from 1885 to 1900 - the number of annual receipts of literature has tripled.
-Apparently, this made it possible to raise the question of separating the manuscript collection into an independent unit.

 In the 19th century, the library's holdings were replenished with a collection of maps of Russia of the Geographical Department, publications of domestic periodicals of the Ministry of Public Education, books of the Foreign Censorship Committee, periodicals donated by Alexander Polovtsov, a collection of books and manuscripts by V.A.
 Pivovarov, the libraries of E.E.
 Koeller, Johann Philipp Krug, Yakov Grot, Christian Martin Frähn, Anders Johan Sjögren, Fyodr Andreyevich Tolstoy.
 The receipts of books from the personal libraries of Karl Ernst von Baer, Yakov Zakharov, Franz Aepinus, William Henry Harvey, Friedrich von Adelung, Paul Fuss, Yakov Ivanovich Berednikov, Ludolf Stephani et al.